GabeScott/standard-works-vault/General Conference/1985 April - The Answers Will Come.md

 # The Answers Will Come

-*By Hans B. Ringger - Of the First Quorum of the Seventy*
+By Elder Hans B. Ringger - *Of the First Quorum of the Seventy*

 *Given in the April session of the 1985 General Conference*